-For the year ended 31 December 2021, the revenue from our top five customers and the largest customer accounted for 40.6% and 13.6% of our total revenue, respectively.
+For the year ended 31 December 2022, the revenue from our top five customers and the largest customer accounted for 51.7% and 16.4% of our total revenue, respectively.

-As of 31 December 2021, we had transactions with one customer with from packaging and paper products trading business which accounted for more than 10% of our total revenue.
-Such customer is a SME principally engaged in the sales of various mid to high-end corrugated fiberboard boxes, cardboard and plastic packaging.
+As of 31 December 2022, we had transactions with 2 customers from packaging and paper products trading business which accounted for more than 10% of our total revenue.
+These customers are all SMEs principally engaged in the sales of various mid- to high-end corrugated fiberboard boxes, cardboard and plastic packaging.